Chile's hard-right holds the upper hand as presidential election goes to a tense runoff

 Conservative runners-up endorse Kast

-But it's also unlikely that voters who supported Kaiser's plans to deport undocumented migrants to prison in El Salvador, or Matthei's plans to consider bringing back the death penalty, would vote for a lifelong member of Chile's Communist Party.
+But it's also unlikely that many voters who supported Kaiser's plans to deport undocumented migrants to prison in El Salvador, or Matthei's plans to consider bringing back the death penalty, would vote for a lifelong member of Chile's hard-line Communist Party, which supports autocratic socialist governments in Venezuela and Cuba.

 There were no other left-wing front-runners, as all six parties in Chile's governing coalition threw their weight behind Jara.